ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

   {
     runtime: "tfjs", // "tfjs" or "mediapipe"
     modelType: "general", // "general" or "landscape"
-    maskType: "background" // "background", "body", or "parts" (used to change the type of segmentation mask output) }
+    maskType: "background", // "background", "body", or "parts" (used to change the type of segmentation mask output)
+    flipped: false,
+  }
   ```

   Important Option:
-  - **maskType**: The type of mask to output.
+  - _maskType_: The type of mask to output.
 The options are:
     - _background_: A mask of the background.
 The result is an image with transparent pixels on the background and black pixels on the person.
     - _body_: A mask of the person.
 The result is an image with black pixels on the background and transparent pixels on the person.
     - _parts_: **BodyPix** only.
 A mask of the body parts.
 The result is an image with white pixels on the background and various color pixels for each body part.
+  - _flipped_ - Optional
+    - Boolean: Flip the result horizontally.
+Defaults to false.

   [More info on options for SelfieSegmentation model with tfjs runtime](https://github.com/tensorflow/tfjs-models/tree/master/body-segmentation/src/selfie_segmentation_tfjs#create-a-detector).